epi2me-labs/.github/profile/README.md

 # EPI2ME Labs

-Welcome to the EPI2ME Labs GitHub organization!
-We develop and maintain open-source bioinformatics tools and workflows for nanopore sequencing data analysis.
+Welcome to the EPI2ME GitHub organization!
+We develop and maintain open-source bioinformatics tools and workflows for Oxford Nanopore Technologies' data analysis.

-## About EPI2ME Labs
+## About EPI2ME on GitHub

-EPI2ME Labs is a collection of bioinformatics tools, workflows, and resources designed to help researchers analyze nanopore sequencing data.
+EPI2ME is a collection of bioinformatics tools, workflows, and resources designed to help researchers analyze nanopore sequencing data.
 Our projects focus on making cutting-edge analysis accessible and reproducible for the scientific community.

 ## Our Tools and Workflows

 We provide a variety of tools and workflows for:

 - **Nextflow workflows**: Production-ready bioinformatics pipelines
-- **Analysis notebooks**: Interactive Jupyter notebooks for data exploration
 - **Utility tools**: Command-line tools and libraries for nanopore data processing
 - **Community resources**: Documentation, tutorials, and examples